TaylorTA/LeetCode/README.md

 19. 49 Group Anagrams
 20. 345 Reverse Vowels of a String
 21. 1047 Remove All Adjacent Duplicates In String
+22. 387 First Unique Character in a String
 # Bit Manipulation
 1. 393 UTF-8 Validation
 2. 1680 Concatenation of Consecutive Binary Numbers